Friday, August 31, 2007

 "By the complete failure of the West to understand Islam and its secular prophets who evict Christianity from the academy, we are gambling away our own destiny.
 If this trend continues the survival of our cultural context will become 'merely academic'." - Ravi Zacharias, RZIM Volume 11 Fall 2007.

 The second newsletter contains a piece written by former Navy pilot Stuart Witt who describes his experience on a flight which transported the body of American Marine Jared Landaker (pictured above) home to California.
 Lieutenant Landaker lost his life serving in Iraq.
+Click here to read Stuart Witt's narrative which was included in the Focus on the Family newsletter.

 Wednesday, August 29, 2007